 Community Initiative Grant

-NADF’s Community Initiative Grant fund call for proposals is now open and will be accepting proposals/applications until July 17, 2015.
+NADF’s Community Initiative Grant fund call for proposals is now open and will be accepting proposals/applications until October 16, 2015.
+Applications will be reviewed on a first come first serve basis and reviewed weekly.
 A maximum of $10,000 can be approved for each project and the grant is non-repayable.
 The applicant will be required to contribute 10% of the projected cost of the activity in cash.

 The purpose of the funding is to increase economic development opportunities, to respond to challenges faced by Aboriginal people, and to advance projects supported by the local or regional community.